sardelkaaa/sprint-1__startkit/README.md

 • CSS;

 — Plans for finalizing the project
-• Finalize and modify the project for the second sprint;
+• Finalize and modify the project for the third sprint;